 Rotterdam – Cruise Port Information

-We recently visited Rotterdam during a cruise on the P&O Oceana and was immediately struck on what a great city this is.
-Flights from the UK to the Hague, Rotterdams nearest airport, take less than an hour, its then just a 15 minute drive to the city centre, so it makes an ideal destination from the UK for a weekend city break.
+We have now visited Rotterdam 4 times by cruise ship, with Princess Cruises and P&O and would happily visit again.
+Flights from the UK to the Hague, Rotterdams nearest airport, take less than an hour, its then just a 15 minute drive to the city centre, so it makes an ideal destination from the UK for a weekend city break too.

 So we have put this guide on Rotterdam so you can make the most of your stay in this fabulous city!